isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 	<li>a vaccination status on the TraceTogether app, HealthHub app or BruHealth app; or</li>
 	<li>an accepted proof of vaccination in English, stating the following:
 			<ul style="list-style-type:lower-roman;">
-				<li> the traveller's name, and atleast one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller's passport used for entry into Singapore;</li>
+				<li> the traveller's name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller's passport used for entry into Singapore;</li>
 				<li>the country/region of vaccination, which must be either Singapore or the VTL country/region the traveller is departing from;</li>
 				<li>the name of vaccine used (if more than 1 dose, the name of each vaccine administered for each dose); and</li>
 				<li>the date(s) of vacccination (if more than 1 dose, the dates when each dose was administered).
 The date of the last dose should be administered at least 14 days before the traveller's arrival in Singapore. </li>